h3nr1d3v/hypr-dot/README.md

 # Arch Linux + Hyprland Configuration

 Welcome to my personal Arch Linux configuration featuring Hyprland!
 This repository contains my dotfiles and setup instructions for a customized Arch Linux environment with Hyprland as the window manager.
+This repository includes a series of color schemes that dynamically adapt to the wallpaper, providing a cohesive and visually appealing experience.

 ## Table of Contents